JoAmps/JoAmps/README.md

 # Little details about me

-👨🏾‍💻 AI/Machine Learning Engineer, particularly in the field of NLP and in all things regarding Tabular data
+👨🏾‍💻 AI/Machine Learning Engineer, particularly in the field of NLP and now generative AI and also in all things regarding Tabular data

 📚 Interested in all things Artificial Intelligence and Machine learning and how we can use it to make the world a better place

 🕐 Have been freelancing with companies and clients from around the world

-🔝 Always upskilling as this field is ever changing and love taking on new projects to enable develop more skillset
+🔝 Always upskilling as this field is ever-changing and love taking on new projects to enable develop more skillset

-🔧 I am in the process of building and developing some AI SaaS products to solve some issues in the social media and Fitness industries

 📭 You can reach out to me on <a href="https://www.linkedin.com/in/hyacinth-ampadu/"><img align="!" src="https://raw.githubusercontent.com/yushi1007/yushi1007/main/images/linkedin.svg" alt="Hyacinth Ampadu | LinkedIn" width="21px"/></a> and also in my email here  ampaduh@gmail.com